Forecast Evaluation

 Participants should be able to download relevant observations from mid-January 2024.

 • variable (str): The requested atmospheric variable.
-Options are:
+Options include:

 • 'tas': Near-surface temperature